Peru country brief

 Australia's Trade Commissioner in Lima is responsible for Austrade's activities in Peru, Ecuador and Venezuela.
 In addition to assisting Australian companies successfully invest and expand in Peru, Austrade helps companies take advantage of opportunities to export goods and services to Peru with a particular focus on education.
 Opportunities exist in selling goods and services to the extractive industries, infrastructure (energy, airports and traffic systems), agribusiness (sugar, dairy and gourmet foods, agricultural equipment, genetics and veterinary products), environmental management, water, medicaments, education, tourism, fashion, sporting and surfing goods, gaming equipment and other services.

-Mining is vital to Peru’s development and is a significant contributor to its GDP and reducing its poverty rates from around 40 per cent to 27 per cent over the last ten years.
-It is in the top five rankings globally for production of important minerals and metals including lead, silver, zinc, tin, gold and copper.
+Mining is vital to Peru’s development and is a significant contributor to its GDP and reducing its poverty rates from around 40 per cent to 25.8 per cent over the last ten years.
+Peru is in the top five rankings globally for production of important minerals and metals including lead, silver, zinc, tin, gold and copper.
 It holds fourth place in global mining exploration investment.
-New projects valued at more than USD 30 billion are expected to proceed over the next five years.
-While a high proportion of Peru’s mineral exports derive from the largely multinational-owned open cut operations, the majority of Peru’s mines are locally-owned and are underground operations.
+New projects valued at more than US$30 billion are expected to proceed over the next five years.
+While a high proportion of Peru’s mineral exports is derived from the largely multinational-owned open cut operations, the majority of Peru’s mines are locally-owned and are underground operations.

 Australian companies are playing important roles in the provision of goods and services and increasingly as investors.
 While larger miners such as BHP Billiton and Glencore (formerly Xstrata Copper) have been involved in Peru for many years, Australian ‘juniors’ are establishing project offices in Peru.
 Examples of companies developing significant projects in Peru include Latin Resources, Metminco, Minera Gold, Laconia Resources and Minera IRL.
 Australian global engineering firms such as Worley Parsons, Ausenco and SKM have also opened offices in Peru.
 In addition numerous Australian technology companies have recently established a presence to target the mining industry.
 Educational institutions such as University of Queensland’s Sustainable Mining Institute are actively developing relationships with Peruvian counterparts and there are many opportunities to assist Peru’s mining industry develop along a sustainable mining path.
 Former Queensland Premier, Peter Beattie led a high-level mining services business mission to Peru in April 2012.

 Every two years Peru hosts a major mining Expo and Convention - Extemin and Perumin.
-27 Australian companies participated in the Austrade managed Australia pavilion at Extemin in September 2011.
-The next Extemin and Perumin will be held in Arequipa in September 2013 and Austrade is expecting a similar number of Australian participants.
+25 Australian companies participated in the Austrade managed Australia pavilion at Extemin in September 2013.

-Enrolments of Peruvian students in Australian institutions continue to grow well.
+Enrolments of Peruvian students in Australian institutions continue to grow.

-In December 2012, 1773 students from Peru enrolled to study in Australian institutions.
+In 2013, approximately 1600 students from Peru enrolled to study in Australian institutions.
 Visits by education institutions have highlighted the opportunity for Australian education services, both for studies in Australia and courses delivered in Peru, as well as research and collaboration between institutions.

 Australian companies can now export both refrigerated and frozen beef to Peru following the 2004 decision by the Peruvian quarantine agency, SENASA, to approve the import of Australian beef to Peru.
 A protocol between Peru and Australia on kangaroo meat has also been agreed; as has an agreement on beef serosa.
 Ovine genetics can also be exported to Peru from Australia.